v8/v8.dev/src/blog/wasm-compilation-pipeline.md

 For experimentation, V8 and Chrome can be configured to compile WebAssembly code only with Liftoff or only with TurboFan.
 It is even possible to experiment with lazy compilation, where functions only get compiled when they get called for the first time.
 The following flags enable these experimental modes:

 - Liftoff only:
     - In V8, set the `--liftoff --no-wasm-tier-up` flags.
-  - In Chrome, disable [WebAssembly tiering] (chrome://flags/#enable-webassembly-tiering) and enable [WebAssembly baseline compiler] (chrome://flags/#enable-webassembly-baseline).
+    - In Chrome, disable [WebAssembly tiering](chrome://flags/#enable-webassembly-tiering) and enable [WebAssembly baseline compiler](chrome://flags/#enable-webassembly-baseline).

 - TurboFan only:
     - In V8, set the `--no-liftoff --no-wasm-tier-up` flags.
-  - In Chrome, disable [WebAssembly tiering] (chrome://flags/#enable-webassembly-tiering) and disable [WebAssembly baseline compiler] (chrome://flags/#enable-webassembly-baseline).
+    - In Chrome, disable [WebAssembly tiering](chrome://flags/#enable-webassembly-tiering) and disable [WebAssembly baseline compiler](chrome://flags/#enable-webassembly-baseline).

 - Lazy compilation:
     - Lazy compilation is a compilation mode where a function is only compiled when it is called for the first time.
 Similar to the production configuration the function is first compiled with Liftoff.
 After Liftoff compilation finishes, the function gets recompiled with TurboFan.
     - In V8, set the --wasm-lazy-compilation flag.
     - In Chrome, enable WebAssembly lazy compilation (chrome://flags/#enable-webassembly-lazy-compilation).

 ## Compile time